Physical Activity and Sports

 4. Adjust exercise duration and intensity to symptoms

-Find the level of exercise that does not provoke more or worse symptoms.
+Find the level of exercise that does not provoke more or worsen symptoms a lot.
+Remember, symptoms worsening a little bit is okay.
 This means you may start with 5 minutes of light aerobic exercise while monitoring your symptoms.
 For example: if your headache is a 2/10 when you start, you likely should stop when it goes beyond a 3/10 to 4/10.

 5. Rest breaks